Get stories and expert advice on all things related to college and parenting.

 I submitted my ED application to that school and also applied EA (non-binding Early Action) to two other schools with the same deadline.
 Then, while I waited to hear back from my ED school, I kept working on other applications.
 As much as I wanted to wait to hear if I got in first, I was worried that a rejection without my other supplemental essays finished would be much harder.
 I was also still genuinely excited about the remaining schools on my list.

 December 15th couldn’t come soon enough, and I received an email telling me exactly what time the decision would be released.
 The night before I did something I hadn’t done in a while: I journaled.
 I wrote two “letters to my future self” — one for if I was accepted and one for if I was denied.

+The decision was released in the middle of my basketball practice.
 I watched the clock anxiously and, when it was time, I excused myself to go check.
 My hands were shaking as I unlocked my locker, grabbed my phone and dove into email.
 I opened the applicant status portal to read, “We’re sorry to inform you…”